-The Nuthatch Line name has long been familiar in the area, despite being of unknown origin; most likely it derives from the often seen woodland bird, seldom traveling far from where they hatch.
+The Nuthatch Line name has long been familiar in the area, despite being of unknown origin; most likely it derives from the often seen woodland bird, seldom travelling far from where they hatch.

-Just three intermediate stations were originally designed and built for the opening of the single line branch and, although declining traffic eventually lead to the demolition of station canopies, signal boxes, etc as early as 1914, all three remained open and largely unaltered until closure.
+Just three intermediate stations were originally designed and built for the opening of the single line branch and, although declining traffic eventually lead to the demolition of infrastructure such as station canopies and signal boxes as early as 1914, all three remained open and largely unaltered until closure.
 As was typical for a 19th-century rural railway, the stations served lightly populated areas which were mostly situated some distance from the locations they professed to serve.

 In the early decades of the 20th century it had become apparent that the branch never achieved the potential its founders had hoped for.
 Unlike some areas, where the building of a railway had proved a spur for residential development, villages served by the branch remained small hamlets with passenger numbers rarely fluctuating.

 By 1916 one station master had begun taking the responsibility for two of the three stations - perhaps initially intended as a wartime economy, this would set the trend for further such arrangements across the network in peacetime.